 NEVER MISS A POST!
 FOLLOW ME ON:

-These Cinnamon Sugar Twist Buns are made with a deliciously simple sweet bread dough made with yeast, dipped in butter and cinnamon sugar and twisted to create a perfect flaky roll that’s as cute as it is tasty.
+These Cinnamon Twists are made with a deliciously simple sweet bread dough made with yeast.
+The dough is dipped in butter and cinnamon sugar, then twisted to create a perfect flaky roll that’s as cute as it is tasty.

 Making a yeast dough from scratch is easy as long as you follow a few simple rules: